 George Michael – Somebody To Love

-Queen’s original almost made it to the top – stalling at Number 2 in 1976.
-It was a cover by George Michael, recorded at a tribute concert following the Queen frontman’s sad death in 1991, that finally saw the song make it to Number 1, spending three weeks at the summit in 1993.
+Queen’s original almost made it to the top – stalling at 2 in 1976.
+It was a cover by George Michael, recorded at a tribute concert following Freddie's sad death in 1991, that finally saw the song make it to Number 1, spending three weeks there in 1993.
 Queen can still share some of the glory, though – they performed it with George on the night and got an official credit so the Number 1 belongs to them too!

 Pet Shop Boys – Always On My Mind

-Neil and Chris covered the King’s classic as part of a special TV tribute on the tenth anniversary of Elvis’s death in 1987, and never intended it to be a single.
+Neil and Chris covered the King’s classic in a TV tribute on the tenth anniversary of Elvis’s death in 1987, and never intended it to be a single.
 The general public, however, had other ideas, and demand was so high, the single was released midway through the campaign for the Pet Shop Boys’ second album Actually.
-It gave them their third chart-topper and was Christmas Number 1 that year.
-As for Elvis’s version, that reached Number 9 in 1972.
+It gave them a third chart-topper and was Christmas Number 1 that year.
+Elvis’s version reached Number 9 in 1972.

 Robson & Jerome – Up On The Roof

-Before this chirpy duo got their hands on it, Up On The Roof was a originally a Number 10 hit for Kenny Lynch in 1962 – that version itself a cover of the Drifters, which did not chart.
-Julie Grant also released a cover in 1963 which peaked at Number 33.
-But the stars of TV show Soldier Soldier marched the song all the way to the top.
-They paired it with Frankie Laine’s Number 1 I Believe as a double A-side in 1995 and topped the Official Singles Chart – it’s a million-seller.
+Before this chirpy duo got their hands on it, Up On The Roof was a Number 10 hit for Kenny Lynch in 1962 – itself a cover of the Drifters, which did not chart.
+Julie Grant also released a cover in 1963, peaking at 33.
+But the stars of TV show Soldier Soldier marched all the way to the top.
+Paired with Frankie Laine’s Number 1 I Believe as a double A-side in 1995, it topped the Official Singles Chart and became a million-seller.

 Atomic Kitten – The Tide Is High